 Car Insurance in Arkansas

 Arkansas follows a fault-based system for car insurance.
-In other words, if you were injured in an accident that was caused by someone else, the responsible party’s insurance company is responsible for compensating your damages, injuries, and expenses.
+In other words, if you suffer injuries in an accident caused by someone else, the responsible party’s insurance company must cover the cost of your damages, including injuries and other expenses.
 Arkansas requires drivers to get minimum insurance coverage for the following: